Resources engineering industry advisory committee

 Amy is vastly experienced in both mineral processing and the application of process mineralogy as a diagnostic tool for mineral processing plants.

-Sue Mills, Technical Process Superintendent, Fosterville Gold Mine (MAusIMM)
+Sue Mills, Processing Manager, Fosterville Gold Mine (MAusIMM)

 Sue is a highly experienced process engineering professional who has held senior technical and operational roles within the manufacturing, biotechnology and mining sectors.
 With 25 years’ experience in the resource industry, she is currently a member of the senior management team at Fosterville Gold Mine.
 With a specific interest in biomining and bioremediation, Sue provides leadership to a team that is recognised globally as being industry leaders in the operation of bacterial oxidation plants, and the development of a number of innovative technologies specific to the recovery of colloidal gold from bioleached wash liquors and heavy metal removal from process waters.